-Objective 2: I will measure bee species richness and abundance using 3.25-oz.
-Solo polystyrene plastic soufflé cups as bee bowls according to the protocol of a long-term bee monitoring program in our region.
-Blue, yellow, or white bee bowls will be filled with 50:50 mix of propylene glycol and water and placed at ground level for 10 days of sampling.
-Bee bowls will be set out in a 40m transect in visible areas, alternating bowl color with 5 meters between each bowl, for a total of 9 bowls per site.
-Bee sampling will be carried out in a minimum of 6 sites/macro-habitat type selected from the Iverson et al. (in preparation) field sites based on landowner willingness to participate in our study.
-Bee sampling will be conducted twice per season, first in early May and next in mid-July, guided by peak floral abundance in forest, wetland, and successional habitat.
-After collection, bee specimens will be stored in 70% ethyl alcohol solution until pinning and sorting.
-Bee specimens will be identified to genus, or species, when possible, as in my previous publication , with taxonomic assistance from collaborators within the PSU Center for Pollinator Research, including Dr. David Biddinger, Dr. Margarita López-Uribe, and Dr. Harland Patch and Sam Droege at the USGS Bee Inventory and Monitoring Lab.
+Objective 2: We measured bee species richness and abundance using 12oz.
+Solo polystyrene plastic cups as bee bowls according to the protocol of a long-term bee monitoring program in our region.
+We filled fluorescent blue, fluorescent yellow, and white bee bowls with 50:50 mix of propylene glycol and water and placed them at the height of dominant vegetation for 7-14 days of sampling.
+We arranged bee bowls in 100m transects in visible areas, alternating bowl color with 10 meters between each bowl, for a total of 9 bowls per site.
+We sampled wild bees at 33 field sites of 7 habitat types (forest, forest edge, floodplain forest, old field, roadside ditch, mixed vegetable farm, and apple orchard) that span a range of semi-natural to agricultural land use.
+From Iverson et al. plant sampling locations, we selected bee sampling sites based on landowner willingness to participate in our study and distance between sites.
+To ensure we were sampling independent bee communities at each site, We chose sampling locations that were at least 1km from all other sites, a distance greater than the mean foraging range of a typical mid-Atlantic wild bee community (Kammerer et al 2016).
+We sampled bees in late April and again in mid-July, guided by peak floral abundance in forest, wetland, and successional habitat.
+After collection, bee specimens were be stored in 70% ethyl alcohol solution until pinning and sorting.
+After the field season ended, we washed and pinned all specimens, and began identifying bee specimens to genus, or species, when possible, as in my previous publication , with taxonomic assistance from collaborators within the PSU Center for Pollinator Research, including Dr. David Biddinger, and Sam Droege at the USGS Bee Inventory and Monitoring Lab.

-For statistical analyses, I will use either general linear mixed models or generalized linear mixed models, depending on the distribution of richness data, and specify a habitat random effect to account for variance due to habitat specific variables that were not measurable.
+For statistical analyses, I will use either general linear mixed models, generalized linear mixed models, or generalized additive models depending on the distribution of richness data, and specify a habitat random effect to account for variance due to habitat specific variables that were not measurable.
 Statistical model fits will be compared using Akaike information criterion and variance explained values.
 All analyses will be conducted in the R statistical computing language.

 Objective 5: Analyses for this objective will use the same predictor variables and statistical methods as Objective 4, except plant species richness, evenness, and floral area at each site will be included as a predictor of bee richness.